Mansfield Park (1999 film): Reception

 Mansfield Park has received generally favourable reviews from critics.
-Film review aggregator Rotten Tomatoes reports that 77% of critics gave the film a positive review based on 69 reviews, with an average score of 6.9/10.
+Film review aggregator Rotten Tomatoes reports that 78% of critics gave the film a positive review based on 73 reviews, with an average score of 6.9/10.
 The website's critical consensus reads, "Solid performances, bold direction."
 On Metacritic, which assigns a rating out of 100 based on reviews from critics, the film has a score of 71 based on 31 reviews.

 Roger Ebert of the Chicago Sun-Times gave it a four-star review, saying, "This is an uncommonly intelligent film, smart and amusing too, and anyone who thinks it is not faithful to Austen doesn't know the author but only her plots."
 Owen Gleiberman of Entertainment Weekly also gave the film a positive review, dubbing it as "a handsome and forceful piece of work" and praising O'Connor's ability to display the "quiet battle of emotions in Fanny."

 Andrew Johnston of Time Out New York wrote: "Grafting incidents gleaned from Jane Austen's journals and letters onto the story of the author's third novel, Rozema captures the writer's combination of prickly wit and hopeless romanticism as few filmmakers have. ...
 You may be able to see Mansfield Park's ending coming from a mile away, but it's so beautifully constructed and dramatically satisfying when it arrives that you probably won't mind at all."

+Box office

+It opened in the UK in 76 cinemas on 31 March 2000 and grossed £103,266 in its opening weekend.